 The particular situation concerned dual-career couples, which is quite common in physics (cf. McNeil, Sher 1999).
-Having a partner also working in the physics field, or being a researcher in the other field, was evaluated in general very positively - such a person understand the way of working in science, has similar interests and can give advice.
+Having a partner also working in the physics field, or being a researcher in another field, was evaluated in general very positively - such a person understands the way science works, has similar interests and can give advice.
 Nevertheless, for such couples mobility and migration decisions are challenging.
-The decision of moving depend on how possible it is for both of the partners to benefit from migration.
+The decision of moving depends on how possible it is for both of the partners to benefit from migration.
 The cultural expectation towards women to follow her partner matters and some women indicated that going abroad in such situations meant to them e.g. a career break or volunteer work.
 Nevertheless, there were also cases when men decided to move to another country to support partner in her career.